arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/features.md

 <Feature title="Arduino Powered" image="mcu">

-  The carrier is also compatible with the Portenta H7, Portenta C33, and the auxiliary core of the Portenta X8, bein fully compatible with the Arduino code ecosystem.
+  The carrier is also compatible with the Portenta H7, Portenta C33, and the auxiliary core of the Portenta X8, being fully compatible with the Arduino code ecosystem.

 </Feature>